fiorotticaio/fiorotticaio/README.md

 - 🔭 I currently have a scholarship of an extension project at my university ([PET](https://pet.inf.ufes.br/))

-- 💬 Lerning about **TypeScript, HTML, CSS, SQL, Node.JS, Software Architecture,...**
+- 💬 Lerning about **TypeScript, Vue, Quasar, Java, SQL, Node.JS, Software Architecture,...**

 - ⚽ Like sports **😜**